hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 2. **Total Number of agents**

-    The value here gives us the number of agents, who received atleast a single chat in the Team.
+    The value here gives us the number of agents, who received at least a single chat in the Team.
 Only those agents who received any chat(s) are counted.
-Also note that an agent could be part of multiple teams.

 3. **Time saved of agents**